How To Grow & Care For Lavender

 Getting The Soil Right: An Essential Step In Growing Lavender

-In the West, they'll grow well in a wide range of soils, even compost-enriched garden loams, as long as they are well drained.
-Lavender will tolerate clay and clay-loam in dry climates.
-In the Eastern US and Midwest, sandy and sandy-loams are a must!
+Lavender is at its very best in the arid climates found west of the Mississippi, where heat, sun, and lean soils predominate.
+In the West, Lavender will grow well in a wide range of soils, even compost-enriched garden loam, as long as the soil is well drained.
+Lavender can tolerate clay and clay-loam in dry climates.

-- Ample coarse-textured compost can be added at planting time to "open-up" heavier soils.
+• Ample coarse-textured compost can be added at planting time to "open-up" heavier soils.

-- Add lime in acidic soils.
+• Add lime in acidic soils.

-- In wetter climates, plant on a slope or in a raised bed to facilitate faster drainage.
+• In wetter climates, plant on a slope or in a raised bed to facilitate faster drainage.

 Learn More: How To Create Well-Drained Soil